ZachPierce/haskell/README.md

 # haskell

-learning haskell, so here are some basic projects
+The beginnings of learning haskell, this is a simple web scraper for a table on Wikipedia.